 However, there really is no limit when it comes to email automation, and used properly, it can help to keep your customers engaged with your brand and coming back for more.
 Some businesses set up automated campaigns to reach out to customers at set intervals after they’ve made a purchase.
 This helps to capture the attention of customers at just the right time when they may be thinking of buying more or replacing the item that they bought from you.

 Within a good CRM system, you can automate email campaigns based on a selection of data variables to make your emails more targeted and effective.
 And what’s more, setting up these automations doesn’t take long but could help to keep customers in your sales funnel for a lot longer.
+Automating your email campaign with a CRM can be a little tricky.
+In this purpose, you can seek assistance from an automation agency.

 Another great automation tool to make use of is AI or chatbots.
 Let’s face it, it’s basically impossible to make yourself or your support team available to customers 24/7unless you have a huge budget, but with the right automations in place, you can ensure that your customers can receive some sort of help, even if you’re not around to offer support.